bmp-dot/template/source/snap_connect_aws_obj/connect_aws_obj.md

 # Connect Existing Object

 ### Restore Snapshot
 From our AWS cluster we will now connect the Azure blob created in the pervious module.
-This will allow us to run `fs download` to restore / migrate the file system to another WEKA cluster in a completley different cloud provider.
-The filesystem is created immediately.
-Metadata is fetched first by a background prefetcher so the tree becomes browsable immdiatley.
-File data is then downloaded on-demand when accessed, or proactively if you choose to prefetch.
-You do not need to wait for a full “bulk data restore.”
-In short end users cam immdiatley access their data.

 ### WEKA Setup
 1. Add the existing remote bucket to your WEKA cluster.
 You will need the following vaules from the previous moudle.